asteinig4018/BirdWatcher/README.md

 ```
 python3 bw-deploy.py -m best-fp16.tflite
 ```
+To cleanly exit, hit `q` while on the window with the image. `CTRL-C` has a tendency to get the camera stuck.

 #### Debugging
 OpenCV requires a bunch of packages and will give you weird errors until you install them all with apt-get.
 I tested this on an older Pi running Python 3.5 and was able to get all the packages.